 Immediate Liquidity – Wealth Transference: High net worth and ultra-high net worth people own life insurance because they want GUARANTEED LIQUIDITY at death and they purchase permanent insurance because it’s guaranteed for life.

-- Many people have active businesses with some children working in the business.
-Life insurance is the great equalizer for those children not in the business.
-Without liquidity in these cases, there is great risk to a smooth succession.
+- Many people have children working in a family business.
+Life insurance is the great equalizer for those children who do not work in the business.
+Without liquidity in these cases, there is great risk to a smooth succession of the business.